inflac/NightLight/README.md

 # Features
 * Change the status by making a simple GET request
-    * Easy to embed into e.g. moodle
+    * Easy to embed into, e.g. moodle
 * Automatically post an Instagram story based on the status
 * Automatically remove the last Instagram story, if the status changes
-    * Only works for storys uploaded through the API
+    * Only works for stories uploaded through the API
 * Dynamically display a message on your website, informing users about the status
 * Reset to default at 00:00.

 # Setup
+Make sure to read the ["security notes"](Security-notes)
 ## Prerequisites
 1. Enter the base folder `NightLight`
 2. Rename `.env.example` to `.env`